Introduction

 Both Prim's and Kruskal's algorithms are used for finding minimum spanning trees in a weighted graph.
 These are important in applications like network design.

-• Memory Usage can become a problem, especially with large graphs, as they require a significant amount of storage space.
+- Memory Usage can become a problem, especially with large graph data structures, as they require a significant amount of storage space.

 8. Conclusion